 A 10 yard dumpster is a metal box that can be delivered to your work site to get rid of lots of junk at once.
 When you’re working on a small-scale project that leaves too much debris for the curb or you need to toss heavy materials like concrete, the 10 yard dumpster is a great waste removal option.
 Check out the video to learn more, then give us a call to talk to our team and get a quick quote.

 More Size Details:

 The typical measurements are 14 feet long, 7.5 feet wide and 3.5 feet high.
 The exterior dimensions may vary by manufacturer, but the total volume will remain the same.
 It can hold up to 10 cubic yards of debris in volume, which is about 50-70 contractor style 33-gallon trash bags.

 Price of a 10 Yard Dumpster

 The average national cost to rent a 10 yard dumpster is $391.02, generally ranging from $224 to $531.
-Our rates are all-inclusive, covering delivery, pickup, taxes and disposal with a generous weight limit.
+Our rates are all-inclusive, covering delivery, pickup, local landfill fees and disposal with a generous weight limit.
 Keep in mind that prices vary depending on your location and the debris type.

 Weight Limit Included in Our Rate

 A 10 yard container typically holds about 2-3 tons, or 4,000-6,000 pounds.
 Disposal costs for this weight limit are included in your rate.
 For reference, a kitchen sink can weigh between 50-100 pounds, so keep in mind that the weight of your debris adds up fast.
 Check out our dumpster weight guide for more information.

 Other Available Sizes12 Yard Dumpster 15 Yard Dumpster 20 Yard Dumpster 30 Yard Dumpster 40 Yard Dumpster

 How much does it cost to rent a 10 yard dumpster?